Nebula Award for Best Game Writing

-Nebula Award nominees and winners are chosen by members of the SFWA, though the authors of the nominees do not need to be a member.
+Nebula Award nominees and winners are chosen by members of the SFWA, though the game writers do not need to be members.
 Works are nominated each year by members in a period around December 15 through January 31, and the six works that receive the most nominations then form the final ballot, with additional nominees possible in the case of ties.
 Soon after, members are given a month to vote on the ballot, and the final results are presented at the Nebula Awards ceremony in May.
 Writers are not permitted to nominate their own works, and ties in the final vote are broken, if possible, by the number of nominations the works received.

-During the 5 nomination years, 27 games by 78 writers have been nominated.
-These have primarily been video games, but also include seven books for role-playing game systems and an interactive film.
-The first year was won by Charlie Brooker for the interactive film Black Mirror: Bandersnatch; the second year was won by a team of nine writers led by Leonard Boyarsky for the video game The Outer Worlds; the third year was won by Greg Kasavin for the video game Hades; and the fourth year by a team of six writers for the role-playing game Thirsty Sword Lesbians.
-Only four writers have been nominated more than once, with two nominations each for Dominique Dickey, Kate Dollarhyde, Kate Heartfield, and Natalia Theodoridou.
-Interactive fiction developer Choice of Games has the most games nominated with six over four years.
+During the 7 nomination years, 41 games by 121 writers have been nominated.
+These have primarily been video games, but also include eight books for role-playing game systems and an interactive film.
+The first year's award was won by Charlie Brooker for the interactive film Black Mirror: Bandersnatch; the second year's award was won by a team of nine writers led by Leonard Boyarsky for the video game The Outer Worlds; the third year's award was won by Greg Kasavin for the video game Hades; the fourth year's award by a team of six writers for the role-playing game Thirsty Sword Lesbians; the fifth year's award by Hidetaka Miyazaki and George R. R. Martin for the video game Elden Ring; the sixth year by a team of 16 writers led by Adam Smith for the video game Baldur's Gate 3; and the seventh year by a team of writers led by Stewart C. Baker for the interactive fiction game A Death In Hyperspace.
+Eleven writers have been nominated more than once, with Kate Heartfield, and Natalia Theodoridou having three nominations each.
+Interactive fiction developer Choice of Games has had the most games nominated with a total of nine over six years.

 Winners and nominees

-In the following table, the years correspond to the date of the ceremony, rather than when the game was first published.
-Each year links to the corresponding "year in video games".
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
-Entries with a gray background and a plus sign (+) mark a year when "no award" was selected as the winner.
+SFWA currently identifies the awards by the year of publication, that is, the year prior to the year in which the award is given.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; the other entries are the other nominees on the shortlist.